 Semaphore Constructor (Int32, Int32, String, Boolean, SemaphoreSecurity)

-Initializes a new instance of the Semaphore class, specifying the maximum number of concurrent entries, optionally reserving some entries for the calling thread, optionally specifying the name of a system semaphore object, specifying a variable that receives a value indicating whether a new system semaphore was created, and specifying security access control for the system semaphore.
+Initializes a new instance of the Semaphore class, specifying the initial number of entries and the maximum number of concurrent entries, optionally specifying the name of a system semaphore object, specifying a variable that receives a value indicating whether a new system semaphore was created, and specifying security access control for the system semaphore.